 Can you cut fat and gain muscle at the same time?
 Shredding fat and gaining muscle simultaneously can challenge you and is achievable.
 We are going to talk about this question that is common among people striving to achieve fitness goals.

-Losing fat and gaining muscles simultaneously means using your stored fat for energy and simultaneously adding muscle mass to your body.
+Losing fat and gaining muscles simultaneously means using your stored fat for energy and adding muscle mass to your body.
 This is because the mechanism behind weight loss relies on a calorie deficit.

 So the real question is, how can we combine these procedures simultaneously?
 It seems pretty impossible, but science says it is possible.
 So at first, we will discuss the methods of losing fat and gaining muscle separately.

 So what makes it difficult to gain muscles is that our body uses stored fat and muscle for energy when we are in a calorie deficit.
 Our body can convert muscle to energy, just like it can convert protein to energy.
 Human muscle and animal muscle are both made of protein.

-But these two nutrients can accumulate in our body if not used properly by physical activity.
+But these two nutrients can accumulate in our body if not used correctly by physical activity.
 Fat does an excellent job of hiding muscles.
 The one chief ingredient to building muscles is protein.
 Our protein intake should be adequate to repair muscle damage and build new muscles.

 We have discussed the procedures, and now it’s time to move toward the real question, “How we can make it possible.”

 Eat fewer calories and more protein.